- Published on

 1. Authoring Tools

-These tools are used to create, modify, and manage detailed 3D models.
-They form the core of BIM design workflows and allow users to develop architectural, structural, and MEP elements.
+These tools are used to create, modify, and manage 3D models, forming the foundation of most BIM design workflows.

 Examples: OpenBuildings Designer, Autodesk Revit, Graphisoft ArchiCAD, BricsCAD BIM, Tekla Structures

-Use Cases: 3D modeling and documentation, parametric design, coordination of architectural, structural, and MEP systems
+Use Cases: 3D modeling, documentation, and coordination of architectural, structural, and MEP systems

 2. Analysis & Simulation Tools

-These tools analyze BIM models to simulate aspects such as energy performance, lighting, structural integrity, or environmental impact.
+These evaluate BIM models for energy efficiency, lighting, structural performance, and environmental impact.

 Examples: Autodesk Insight, IES VE, Sefaira, ANSYS

-Use Cases: Energy and sustainability analysis, daylight and airflow simulation, structural load simulation
+Use Cases: Energy and sustainability analysis, structural load simulation, daylight and airflow studies

 3. Coordination & Clash Detection Tools

-Used during design coordination stages, these tools help teams identify and resolve spatial conflicts between disciplines before construction begins.
+Used during design coordination, these help teams resolve conflicts between disciplines before construction.

 Examples: Autodesk Navisworks, Solibri Model Checker, BIMcollab

-Use Cases: Clash detection and resolution, interdisciplinary model coordination, issue tracking and version control
+Use Cases: Clash detection, interdisciplinary coordination, issue tracking

 4. Common Data Environment (CDE) Platforms